marcusrossel/data-field/README.md

 ## Usage

-There are two different use cases for a `DataField`:
+There are two main distinct use cases for a `DataField`:

     1. When you already have valid data, that you want to be editable by a user.
     2. When you do not yet have an instance of valid data, but want to retrieve one from a user.

 ### Editing Preexisting Data